Harvesting Cannabis (#5): Knowing When to Harvest Cannabis and Steps for Drying, Trimming and Curing Your Buds

 The aptly named sugar leaves are the ones that look more frosty (because they contain trichomes).
 Fan leaves will definitely be removed, as will some/most/all of the sugar leaves.

-TRIMMING is about how you choose to process these excess leaves of your plant, and you can do this one of two ways:
+TRIMMING is about how you choose to process these excess leaves of your plant with scissors, and you can do this one of two ways:

 I mentioned this in previous installments, but you’ll want to keep a close eye out for gray/brown mold—botrytis, also known as bud rot—during this harvest/drying/trimming phase.
 Because botrytis develops from the inside out, it’s often hard to spot this until you start the trimming process.
 But if you didn’t catch it early enough, this can really ruin your day.